orlandowhyte/my-hr-companion-api/README.md

 1. Run `docker-compose up -d` from the root of the project from a terminal window to start the local database
 2. Run the spring boot project as normal
 3. That's it!!
 You can start testing endpoints with postman or from a dedicated front end application

+# Swagger API Documentation

+To access and view the Swagger API documentation for My HR Companion, please use the endpoint `/swagger-ui/index.html` after starting the application.
+This will provide you with a comprehensive overview of all available API endpoints, their request and response formats, and other relevant details to help you interact with the API effectively.